FirebaseExtended/fastlane-plugin-firebase_test_lab/README.md

 **Available parameters:**

-- `app_path` You may provide a different path in the local filesystem (e.g: `/path/to/app-bundle.zip`) or on Google Cloud Storage (`gs://your-bucket/path/to/app-bundle.zip`) that points to an app bundle as specified [here](https://firebase.google.com/docs/test-lab/ios/command-line#build_xctests_for_your_app).
+- `app_path`: You may provide a different path in the local filesystem (e.g: `/path/to/app-bundle.zip`) or on Google Cloud Storage (`gs://your-bucket/path/to/app-bundle.zip`) that points to an app bundle as specified [here](https://firebase.google.com/docs/test-lab/ios/command-line#build_xctests_for_your_app).
 If a Google Cloud Storage path is used, the service account must have read access to such file.
-- `gcp_project` The Google Cloud project name for Firebase Test Lab to run on.
+- `gcp_project`: The Google Cloud project name for Firebase Test Lab to run on.
-- `oauth_key_file_path` The path to the Google Cloud service account key.
-If not set, the default credential will be used.
+- `oauth_key_file_path`: The path to the Google Cloud service account key.
+If not set, the default credentials will be used.
-- `devices` An array of devices for your app to be tested on.
-Each device is represented as a hash, with ios_model_id, ios_version_id, locale and orientation properties, the first two of which are required.
-If not set, it will be defaulted to iPhone X on iOS 11.2.
+- `devices`: An array of devices for your app to be tested on.
+Each device is represented as a ruby hash, with `ios_model_id`, `ios_version_id`, `locale` and `orientation` properties, the first two of which are required.
+If not set, it will default to iPhone X on iOS 11.2.
 This array cannot be empty.
-- `async` If set to true, the action will not wait for the test results but exit immediately.
+- `async`: If set to true, the action will not wait for the test results but exit immediately.
-- `timeout_sec` After how long will the test be abandoned by Firebase Test Lab.
-Duration hould be given in seconds.
+- `timeout_sec`: After how long will the test be abandoned by Firebase Test Lab.
+Duration should be given in seconds.
-- `result_storage` Designate which location on Google Cloud Storage to store the test results.
+- `result_storage`: Designate which location on Google Cloud Storage to store the test results.
 This should be a directory (e.g: `gs://your-bucket/tests/`)

 ## Issues and Feedback